-After experiencing a slight drop in sales for fiscal year 2020, the Lottery had record sales for this year.
-Sales increased more than \$22.2 million (see Table B below).
-The Lottery saw scratch sales increase by \$11.4 million (+10.2%) and lotto sales increase by \$10.8 million (+15.2%).
-The overall increase was 12.1%.
+After experiencing record sales for fiscal year 2021, the sales for this year showed a slight decrease of \$3.0 million (see Table B).
+The Lottery saw scratch sales decrease by \$6.1 million (-5.0%) and lotto sales increase by \$3.1 million (+3.8%).
+The overall decrease was 1.5%.

-On the scratch side, the largest increase was in the \$20 price point (\$4.2 million) followed by the \$5 price point (\$2.9 million), and the \$10 price point (\$2.8 million).
-The \$1, \$2, and \$3 price points also increased for a combined total of about \$1.6 million.
-At this time, we do not know the specific reason for the increased sales but suspect that alterations in consumer behavior previously caused by COVID-19 restrictions may have led to new players purchasing our products and remaining loyal to our offerings.
+On the scratch side, the only price point with an increase was in the \$20 price point (\$1.6 million).
+All the other price points saw a decrease with the \$3 price point suffering the largest decrease (\$2.9 million).
+At this time, we do not know the specific reason for the sales decrease but suspect that alterations in consumer behavior previously caused by COVID-19 restrictions may have led to the sales change.